 Although diminutive when compared to buildings, the sculpture is still quite large compared to the human scale.
 The large size required the use of a substructure to apply the metal surface.

 To create the sculpture in its large form required making changes to the how the artwork is manufactured.
-Zahner engineers in the Design Assist team proposed using ZEPPS, a Zahner-patented system developed for building curves.
+Zahner engineers in the Design Assist team proposed using ZEPPS, the Zahner system developed for building curves.
 Using the this system enabled the team to make a light aluminum understructure to which the metal surface was attached.

 This use of ZEPPS for manufacturing objects such as this one is somewhat atypical.
 The system is more commonly used to produce the large curved walls for uniquely shaped buildings.
 In situations where a rapid-installation process is required, or for installations at higher elevations, ZEPPS provides an efficient way to design, engineer, and install such unique forms.